absmach/coap-cli/README.md

 | d    | data to be sent in POST or PUT               | ""               |
 | cf   | content format                               | 50 (JSON format) |

-The default values are as set in the [.env](.env) file.
-Modify them as required.

 ## Examples:

 ```bash